funcompbio/practical2/practical2.md

 the columns, also known as [fields](https://en.wikipedia.org/wiki/Data_field) in this context.
-For instance, let's say we want to extract the last column of the CSV file `catalunya_setmanal.csv`, corresponding to the number of exitus at each week.
+For instance, let's say we want to extract the last column of the CSV file `catalunya_setmanal.csv`, corresponding to the number of exitus at each 7-day agggregation period.
 Taking into account that this file uses the semicolon (`;`) as field separator, we should write: